The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Maybe versus Maybe: Gains and Losses

-Well, consider, then, what you have to gain by rejecting the Tradition of the Catholic Church.
-You would gain personal convenience and pleasure, perhaps, but nothing more.
+Well, consider, then, what you have to gain by rejecting the Tradition of the Catholic Church, regardless of whether it really matters or not.
+You would gain personal convenience and self-gratification, perhaps, but nothing more.

-So now consider what you have to gain by accepting the Tradition of the Catholic Church—that is, if the Tradition of the Catholic Church really does matter: you would gain everlasting life.
+So now consider what you have to gain by accepting the Tradition of the Catholic Church—that is, if the Tradition of the Catholic Church really does matter: you could gain everlasting life.

 And what do you have to lose by rejecting the Tradition of the Catholic Church—that is, if it really does matter?
-You would be thrown out of the wedding banquet and into the darkness because you refused to put on the wedding garments provided for you.
-You would, therefore, lose everlasting life.
+You could be thrown out of the wedding banquet and into the darkness because you refused to put on the wedding garments provided for you.
+You could, therefore, lose everlasting life.

 Do You Really Love God?